CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Worked on my calculator project.

 **Thoughts:** Done Code documentation & little bit changes, but still one bug left.
-Will do it tomorrow.
+Will fix it tomorrow.